PrestaShop/prestashop.github.io/news/_posts/2017-11-29-make-back-office-modules-great-again.md

 Finally, and like in 1.6, it's still really difficult to know when, where and if a hook has been called, how many times and what are the modules hooked.

 ### PrestaShop 1.7.3, the module experience re-invented

 The first new feature we would like to acquaint you with is the hooks debugger.
 Migrated pages of the back office all grant access to the PrestaShop debug toolbar, now enriched with a "Hooks" section.

 ![PrestaShop Hooks Debugger section](/assets/images/2017/11/hooks_debugger_section.png)

-At first glance, in every modern page you can know which and how many times hooks have been called.
+At first glance, you can spot in every modern page which hooks and how many times they have been called.
 If you access the section panel, you have access to many additional information:

 * modules and hooks arguments
 * called and uncalled (but available) hooks
 * which modules react to hooks (the order is respected)

 ![PrestaShop Hooks Debugger](/assets/images/2017/11/hooks_debugger.png)